wandb/weave/docs/docs/guides/tracking/feedback.md

 ### Add feedback to a call

-You can add feedback to a call using the UUID.
+You can add feedback to a call using the call's UUID.
 To use the UUID to get a particular call, [retrieve it during or after call execution](#retrieve-the-call-uuid).
 The SDK supports the following operations for adding feedback to a call:

 - `call.feedback.add_reaction("<reaction_type>")`: Add one of the supported `<reaction_types>` (emojis), such as 👍.
 - `call.feedback.add_note("<note>")`: Add a note.